hubertrykala93/python/python/black_jack_game/README.md

     - if card is equal to Jack, Queen, King, user gets 10 points,
     - otherwise if value card is equal to (1, 2, 3, 4, 5, 6, 7, 8, 9, 10) user gets equivalent to the value of the card.
   - if sum of all user cards is greater than 21, game raises GameOverException error imported from exceptions.py

+Class Game:

+At the top of this file was imported Player and Deck classes and GameOverException, GameOverUserException, GameOverCroupierException from exceptions.py.

+Constructor of this class takes no attributes in __init__, only required self.

+Class Game has following attributes:

+- self.deck what is